iZeaoGamer/Zector/major.md

 - Fixed players not being able to join properly due to chunk problems.
 - Fixed chunks taking forever to load even if you have fast internet.
 This problem only occurred here because of how chunks generated.
 - Added a lot of new blocks that are in vanilla.
+- Fixed players being able to kick themselves from the faction.
+- Fixed players being able to promote themselves from the faction.
+- Fixed players being able to demote themselves from the faction.
+- Fixed players being able to transfer leadership to themselves from the faction.
+- Fixed players being able to invite themselves to their own faction.
+- Fixed /seen from causing errors.
+- Added a check to ensure whether or not the player's been seen before in /seen.
+- Fixed /seen for its latest API's of the plugin.
+- Added back /feed and /heal, re-added some awesome particles to go along with it.
+- Added first played section to /seen, so you can now check when the player first started playing the server.
+- Fixed internal server errors upon player join.
+- Re-added back /spawner, made it even better.
+- Added a new way of confirming your purchase with spawners.
+Simple steps here:
+Type /spawner <spawner/list> <count>.
+If count is empty, it'll recognize it as 1.
+Once you've done that, it'll ask you if you're sure you want to preceed this purchase along with the purchase information.
+All you need to do, is type into chat "yes" or "confirm" to finish the purchase.
+You can however, cancel the purchase by typing "no" or "cancel" to cancel purchases made previously.
+- Mobs can now be activated whether if it is day or night.
+Before, this wasn't possible.
+- Added new functions: setArgs() and getArgs() to spawners shop. setArgs(): Sets the args the player is selecting (Basically its information nobody needs to see lol). getArgs(): get's the full arguments of a player.
+Returns empty if player data not found.
+- Added timed ranks, just like on void, back in 2017!
+- Added some new timed ranks, staff and donator ranks now have bypass to the plugin to prevent issues to do with the plugin setting other player's ranks to a lower rank.
+- Added PureChat, and PurePerms back!
+- Fixed chat formatting.